Rustam Mirza Safavi: Conflict with brother

 Map of Safavid Iran, c.
 1720.
 Qandahar and Sistan are located on the far eastern part of the map.

-In 1578, Rustam Mirza Safavi, born circa 1565, was appointed governor of Zamindawar and Garmsir at the age of 12, a decision stemming from Mohammad Khodabanda's reinstatement of the Turco-Mongol tradition of tolerating cadet branches within the Safavid dynasty.
+In 1578, Rustam Mirza Safavi, born c.
+1565, was appointed governor of Zamindawar and Garmsir at the age of 12, a decision stemming from Mohammad Khodabanda's reinstatement of the Turco-Mongol tradition of tolerating cadet branches within the Safavid dynasty.
 Mohammad Khodabanda divided the Qandahar region among the sons of Soltan Hosayn Mirza, assigning Qandahar to the elder Mozaffar-Hosayn Mirza (aged 15) and granting Zamindawar and Garmsir to Rustam.
 (Note: This decision was influenced by the Qandahar elite, who favoured the continued rule of Soltan Hosayn's sons in the region over their relocation to the royal court in Qazvin.)
 Abu Sa'id and Sanjar, Rustam's younger brothers, were entrusted to his care.
 Kur Hamza Beg, a Dhu'l-Qadr tribe member and former advisor to Soltan Hosayn, was appointed as the joint vakil (regent).
 With this act, Mohammad Khodabanda formalised Qandahar as a princely appanage inherited by the sons of Soltan Hosayn.

 Despite Zamindawar's agricultural productivity, Rustam found the revenues from his territories insufficient compared to Qandahar, a hub of international trade, sparking a rivalry with Mozaffar-Hosayn over their inheritance.
 Hamza Beg sided with Rustam due to Mozaffar's strained relationship with his vakil.
 In 1581, Rustam and Hamza briefly occupied Qandahar, capturing Mozaffar but sparing his life in adherence to Safavid ideological principles.
 From 1585, as the brothers reached adulthood, they faced increasing external and internal pressures.

 The brothers also vied for control of Sistan, previously governed by their uncle Badi-al Zaman Mirza and, after his death, by Najm al-Din Mahmud of the local Mihrabanid dynasty, whose rule was confirmed by Mohammad Khodabanda.
 Disputing this, Rustam and Mozaffar invaded Sistan (on a date before 1590) but failed to secure it.
 A peace agreement followed, stipulating that Mozaffar marry Najm al-Din's daughter, Najm al-Din's son wed Hamza Beg's daughter, and Najm al-Din acknowledge Mozaffar and his descendants with deference.
 Rustam, perceiving a threat from Mozaffar's alliance with Sistan, continued their conflict, but Mozaffar, bolstered by Sistan's support, prevailed in subsequent battles.
 In 1589, Mozaffar executed Hamza Beg and his immediate successor, consolidating sole authority over Qandahar.
 In 1590, Rustam launched a final campaign in Sistan, killing Najm al-Din but was expelled by Najm al-Din's son, Jalal al-Din.
 Thereafter, Rustam redirected his efforts toward Khorasan, marking the end of his campaigns in Sistan and Qandahar.